modio/modio-docs/public/en-us/game-management/moderation/automated-scanning.md

 All media and images submitted to mod.io are validated via a series of rules, depending on the media’s purpose.
 All media must pass:

 1. **mod.io validation** (i.e. valid image/mime type, filesize, dimensions)
-2. **Custom rules** defined by the Game Admin, using the Rules Engine Moderation system (available as a premium feature via your dashboard)
+2. **Custom rules** defined by the Game Admin, using the Rules Engine Moderation system

 At the moment, the mod.io system does not apply any AI or ML to detect inappropriate content in images.
 Studios can use the Rules Engine webhooks feature to incorporate third-party AI tools in their moderation flow.